Sissodel/Sissodel/README.md

 - 👋 Hi, I’m SISSO DEL
-- 👀 I’m interested in anything call gossip
+- 👀 I’m interested in anything payable
 - 🌱 I’m currently learning freelancer
 - 💞️ I’m looking to collaborate on chat operator
 - 📫 How to reach me on every social media platform